microsoft/DeepSpeedExamples/HelloDeepSpeed/README.md

 * Save all the hyperparameters associated with the experiment (be it taken from a config or parsed from the command line)

-* Seed your random generators
+* Seed your random generators.
+Some useful tips can be found [here](https://pytorch.org/docs/stable/notes/randomness.html?highlight=reproducibility).

 * Specify all the packages and their versions.
 This can be a `requirements.txt` file, a conda `env.yaml` file or a `pyproject.toml` file.
 If you want complete reproducibility, you can also include a `Dockerfile` to specify the environment to run the experiment in.